gaucho1978/BACCAble/README.md

+### New Project name: BACCAble

 ## Scope
 This project uses the famous CANABLE (the cheapest can bus device on the market) in order to:
 - sniff on the can bus (useful for debug and exploit purposes)
 - decode and store some parameters sniffed on the bus (like motor rpm, accelerator pedal position and gear selection)
 - control a WS281x leds strip by means of the decoded can bus data
 - automatically disable start&stop car functionality
+- act as a can bus Immobilizer.
 ## Description
-I started the development from the famous SLCAN firmware (https://github.com/normaldotcom/canable-fw), by porting it inside stm32Cube environment (I updated usb interface), then I added message decoding, leds Controlling functions and start&stop car function disabler.
+I started the development from the famous SLCAN firmware (https://github.com/normaldotcom/canable-fw), by porting it inside stm32Cube environment (I updated usb interface), then I added:
+- message decoding,
+- leds Controlling functions,
+- start&stop car function disabler,
+- immobilizer

 The functionality "car start&stop disabler" is implemented by simply shorting a gpio to ground trough a resistor, in order to simulate button press on the car panel, with a delay after the device was switched on.
 The used resistor is suitable for my car.
+This projet was tested on alfaromeo Giulia.
+Each one of you, if dealing with other car, different than Alfaromeo Giulia/Stelvio,  should:
-Each one of you should perform some checks on the panel with a multimeter, in order to find the proper resistor value.
-Same approach shall be used on the can bus protocol, by sniffing data with savvycan, even if the accelerator pedal position should be the same on each car
+- perform some checks on the panel with a multimeter, in order to find the proper resistor value for the start&stop button.
+- identify proprietary can bus messages, by sniffing data with savvycan, even if I expect same message for the accelerator pedal position.

+The functionality IMMOBILIZER performs the following:
+1. Detects if the thief is trying to connect to to RFHUB (they do it to add a key to the car)
+2. Resets the RFHUB in order to reset the thief connection
+3. Starts the Panic Alarm

+Note1: Panic alarm will start only if you previusly enabled panic alarm in your ECU, with the MES proxy alignment procedure shown in this video: https://youtu.be/dHC6A2Jsalo
+Note2: The Immobilizer functionality will not detect the thief if you power the BACCAble with a voltage available only when the panel is switched on.
+I'm still working on this, in order to understand if Could I use another approach.

 ## Folders content
 - Subfolder firmware contains the firmware
 - Subfolder hardware/canable contains canable board layout and pcb wiring diagram.
 It comes from https://github.com/makerbase-mks/CANable-MKS.
 There are different designs of canable, but theay are all similar.